Your First Car

 • a description of any repairs made since the vehicle has been in the merchant’s possession;

-The name of the business or public body that owned or leased the vehicle must be indicated.
+• the identity of the business or public body that owned or leased the vehicle;

-• to provide you with a mechanical inspection certificate if it is required for vehicle registration, for example if it is from outside Québec or has been declared a total loss.
+• an indication that the merchant will provide a mechanical inspection certificate if one is required to register the vehicle, e.g., it is from outside Québec or has been declared a total loss;

 Delivery of the label